chriswininger/DLA-Studio-2025/README.md

 # Deploy Process

-Before publishing you should build the site using `npm run build`
+The `deploy` process will run `github-pages -d dist`.
+This will automatically run the `prerender` task which runs `build` and coppies addtional resources.

-The `deploy` process will run `github-pages -d dist` which simply coppies everything from the dist directory to the gh-pages branch, triggering a built in github action which will update what is served
+After prerender it will simply coppy everything from the dist directory to the root of the gh-pages branch and push it.
+This triggers a built in github action which will update what is served.

 # About the build